Nico-Curti/DNetPRO/README.md

 The `DNetPRO` project is written in `C++` and it supports also older standard versions (std=c++1+).
 The package installation can be performed via [`CMake`](https://github.com/Nico-Curti/DNetPRO/blob/master/CMakeLists.txt).
 The `CMake` installer provides also a `DNetPRO.pc`, useful if you want link to the `DNetPRO` using `pkg-config`.

+The only dependency of the `C++` version of the project is given by the [`parse_args`](http://github.com/Nico-Curti/parse_args) library.
+A complete list of instruction for its installation is available [here](https://github.com/Nico-Curti/parse_args/README.md).
+If you prefer, you can also use the [`submodule`](https://github.com/Nico-Curti/DNetPRO/blob/master/modules/) version of the library and leave to the current `CMake` the responsibility of its installation.
+In this case you need to provide to the `cmake` command line the extra-flag of `FORCE_USE_SUBMODULES:BOOL=ON` (see next for further details about it).

 You can also use the `DNetPRO` package in `Python` using the `Cython` wrap provided inside this project.
 The only requirements are the following: